 Every CLARUS patient is unique.
 Let us help you see clearly.
-Simply fill out our form to request an appointment.
+Simply fill out our form to request an appointment for a cataracts eye exam in Salt Lake City.

 Concerned about cataracts?
 You’re not the only one!
 Get answers to your most frequently asked questions about cataracts below!